VarshiniJ29/team9_project/README.md

 ## 📖 About Me

 -  I’m currently working on *BMI calcultor app*
-- I’m looking to collaborate on *AI/ML Projects *
 -  How to reach me: *varshini.j.s@amity.edu*

 # BMI Calculator 🧮